jessicaribeiro/PeerForumMoodlePlugin/README.md

 ### Installation

-* Place the "peergrade" and "peergrading" folders into the /moodleXX folder of the moodle directory.
+* Place the "peergrade" and "peergrading" and "ratingpeer" folders into the /moodleXX folder of the moodle directory.

 * Place the "peerforum" folder into the /moodleXX/mod folder of the moodle